alebairos/xfutebol/manual.md

   - **Dribbler's Attributes:** Speed + Skill.
   - **Opponent's Attributes:** Speed + Defense.

+*Special rule: Only defenders and GKs can stop a dribbler.*

 #### Conditions for DRIBBLE:
 - A DRIBBLE can be attempted when an opposing player is in an adjacent square.
 - The action is used to evade the opponent and maintain possession of the ball.